 Developing Motor Skills

 Practising letter formation in the infants, moving onto cursive script in the juniors, is helpful reinforcement for your child, so they can develop fluent and efficient handwriting.
-Our policy and a guide to letter formation can be found below:

 Go back to > Curriculum Pages